WernkeJD/Wernkejd/README.md

 <p>Thanks for stopping by!

-I am a current Finance and CS student at the University of Cincinnati.
+I am a recent Finance and CS graduate from the University of Cincinnati.
 I am passionate about building new, innovative, and exciting products.
 You can check out some of my hobbies, intersts and current projects below.

 P.S.
 AI made my profile pic :)
 </p>